 The use of marijuana in public is also illegal and can qualify as a Class 4 misdemeanor.
 While this is the lowest level criminal offense in the state, fines can reach up to $250.

-Wade emphasizes the importance of using marijuana in private.
+Attorneys emphasize the importance of using marijuana in private.
 While a car may seem like a private place, possession of marijuana in a motor vehicle can lead to legal issues.
 Drivers should ensure that marijuana is not within reach of the driver or any passengers.
-According to Wade, traveling with marijuana in your trunk is your best bet for avoiding a potential charge.
+Traveling with marijuana in your trunk is your best bet for avoiding a potential charge.

 Can I Travel with Marijuana Across State Lines?

-Wade advises those traveling with marijuana to be very careful and avoid traveling over state lines, as this could lead to drug trafficking charges.
+If you’re traveling with marijuana, be very careful and avoid traveling over state lines, as this could lead to drug trafficking charges.

-Whether you are facing a family law, protective order, estate planning, bankruptcy and/or criminal-law-related issue, Wade Grimes Friedman Meinken & Leischner PLLC is here for you during challenging times.
+Whether you are facing a family law, protective order, estate planning, bankruptcy and/or criminal-law-related issue, Friedman, Grimes, Meinken & Leischner PLLC is here for you during challenging times.

 Related Content: